vidalab/vidalab.github.io/source/_posts/2014-12-20-d3-dot-js-document-template-and-github-integration.markdown

 5. Paste your GitHub repository URL (e.g. https://github.com/dnprock/document_template)
 6. Click Import

 Viola!
-Now you have a force layout live in the cloud.
+Now you have a live visualization in the cloud.
 You can share with your team and customers.